Sarveshg09/Vrinda-store-Analysis-Dashboard-Excel-/README.md

 # Vrinda-store-Analysis-Dashboard-Excel-

 # Objective
 Vrinda store wants to create annual sales report for 2022.So that, Vrinda can understand their customer and grow more sales in 2023.

+# Steps
+1) Data Cleaning
+2) Data Processing
+3) Data Anlysis

 # Insights
 1) Women are more likely to buy compared to men.
 (65%)